City of Dublin to Hold Trick-or-Treat from 6 to 8 p.m. on Thursday, October 29

 - Let parents check your treats before you eat them.

-- Never eat unwrapped candy, opened candy or fruit given to you on Halloween.
+- Never eat unwrapped candy, opened candy or fruit or homemade treats given to you on Halloween.

 Halloween Safety Tips for Parents: